nazmul-nhb/node-morgoth/README.md

 ## node-morgoth

 > **Forge dark and powerful utilities for Node.js.**
-> A mythic toolkit for Node,js craftsmen: file & folder manipulation, security helpers (JWT, bcrypt), and more — all forged in the depths of Morgoth’s forge.
+> A mythic toolkit for Node.js craftsmen: file & folder manipulation, security helpers (JWT, bcrypt), and more — all forged in the depths of Morgoth’s forge.

 ### ✨ Why `node-morgoth`?